-I’ve spent the past 17 years at Facebook, Google, and Microsoft, leading teams in various roles and categories across the enterprise and consumer technology landscape.
+Before starting my journey in entrepreneurship, I spent the past 17 years at Facebook, Google, and Microsoft, leading teams in various roles and categories across the enterprise and consumer technology landscape.
 I’ve built products such as the Facebook Portal, the Google / Nest IoT platform, Google Docs, and Microsoft Outlook.
 Technology is my passion and I have been fortunate enough to learn from the best leaders at the most influential companies in the industry.

 I have a BS and MS in Computer Science from Washington University in St. Louis, as well as an MBA from MIT.
 I’ve also been a Computer Science professor at Washington University.
 Finally, I am currently the Assistant Coach for Men’s Lacrosse at Stanford University (where I’ve been since 2010).
 I live in Silicon Valley with my wife and two young children.

 Isma Benattia, MBA '18

 With more than two decades of experience within healthcare and the life sciences industry, I am very passionate about Big Data application in the Research & Development of innovative medicines and the future of personalized medicine.
 In addition, my areas of interest are cycle management of marketed products and patient advocacy.

 Previously, I was responsible for advancing Amgen’s expertise and leadership in Medical Affairs and Global Patient Safety & Labeling.
 With over 20 years of pharmaceutical industry experience, I have held various roles with increasing level of responsibility in different organizations.
 Prior to joining Amgen, I served as Vice President and Head of Safety Surveillance and Risk Management at Sanofi Genzyme and Executive Vice President with Pfizer Consumer Health Care.